rrama08/rrama08.github.io/architecture/arch_sprint.md

     * Industry comps for similar products
     * Potential disruption opportunity. for e.g. Using Spark Data streaming and processing to create a billing system that can disrupt traditional approaches.
 * Outline the technical Architecture
-  * The team outlines the technical architecture as bullet points captured in the Architecture Story document.
+  * The team outlines the technical architecture as bullet points captured in the Product Architecture Story document.
 In some areas they may be ready to make decisions on the technical architecture, where as in other areas they may choose to preserve optionality that can be resolved through technical spikes executed during Sprints.
   * It is not necessary to create a diagram to represent the technical architecture.
 The technical architecture can simply be captured as a series of bullet points.

 **Output:**
-* A brief bullet point format list of technical architecture along with any optionalities that will be decided later described in text in the Architecture Story document.
+* A brief bullet point format list of technical architecture along with any optionalities that will be decided later described in text in the product architecture story.
 * Any decisions captured as a part of the decision log

 ### Thursday - Runtime Immersion